Embodied Lifelong Learning for Task and Motion Planning: Experimental Details

 \subsubsection{Evaluation Protocols}

-We repeated the BEHAVIOR experiments over 8 trials with varying random seeds, which controlled both the order of BEHAVIOR tasks and the sampled problems within each task.
-We trained the agent sequentially on all ten tasks in each trial.
-We presented the robot with $96$ tasks of each type in sequence, and updated models every $48$ tasks.
+We repeated the BEHAVIOR experiments over four trials with varying random seeds, which controlled both the order of BEHAVIOR problem families and the sampled problems within each family.
+We trained the agent sequentially on all ten families in each trial.
+We presented the robot with $96$ problems of each family in sequence, and updated models every $48$ problems.

 We again used Fast-Downward as the skeleton generator with $\maxSkeletons=1$.
 We set the sample bound to $B=1,\!000$, with up to $\maxSamples=10$ samples at each state before backtracking.
 We did not use a timeout for these experiments.